 You see screen tones just about everywhere.
-In your comic books, advertisements, and on even on television.
-Sometimes screen tones get referred to as screens, tones, or zip-a-tone.
+In your manga, advertisements, and even on television.
+Screen tones often times are referred to as screens, tones, or zip-a-tone.
 They come in a variety of densities, gradients, patterns.
-They also come in a variety of textures as well. (lines, diamonds, grit, etc)
+Screens also come in a variety of textures as well. (lines, diamonds, grit, etc)

 Here’s what we’ll need: